tozd/go-zerolog/README.md

 ```

 Of course, you can construct the configuration struct yourself, too.
-`zerolog.LoggingConfig` struct can also be nested or embedded inside another
+`zerolog.LoggingConfig` struct can also be embedded inside another
 struct if you need additional CLI arguments.

 The main logger is available as `config.Logger`.
 You have to close returned